 The master plant will usually be ingested for the first 3 days, sometimes depending on circumstances this can be extended.
 After this time, you will have the next 7 days to be with the vibration of that plant within your body and during this time the master plant can start to reveal itself.

-Master plants require a more stricter diet regime than Ayahuasca, the food regime that you would keep during this time is called a dieta.
+Master plants require a more stricter diet regime than The Grandmother sacrament, the food regime that you would keep during this time is called a dieta.
 A dieta requires you to eat a very bland diet of food that has ‘no personality’ such as rice and lentils, this is due to the vibration of the food being consumed and it interfering with the vibration of the master plant that is being ingested.
 Usually you would only have food once per day, again to help you keep true to the vibration of the master plant.
 The food will be without any type of seasoning such as salt, pepper, herbs, which can all constitute to a change in vibration.

 The environment that you are in within this time is very important, you should be kept in an environment that is away from all forms of interference as this can easily effect the communication of the plant with you.
 Being submerged completely in nature, within the jungle or forest is usual for a master plant dieta.
 You should be away from interference such as roads, houses, people, TV, mobile phones, Wi-Fi and anything that can emit a vibration.
 It is important you do not have interaction with humans as they can influence and interfere with your vibration and the vibration of the plant, so usually you will be visited once or twice a day by a shaman or facilitator who is aware of their own energy and projections and the process and vibrations that you are going through.